moj-analytical-services/rpackage_training/README.md

 ## 19. Dependency management

+AMEND THE FOLLOWING TEXT (USE RENV)

+While the DESCRIPTION Depends and Imports fields list the external packages that your package needs together with the versions required, it's helpful for users of your package to have a similar computing environment to yours.

+Packrat can stop us getting into dependency hell where for instance one package clashes with another.
+Instead of your computer looking in the library for these packages, Packrat enables all the source files for specific versions of the packages used to be in the src folder.

+To enable Packrat (https://rstudio.github.io/packrat/, see section 7.33 of MOOC)):

+- run 'install.packages("packrat")

+- follow https://rstudio.github.io/packrat/walkthrough.html and in the project run 'packrat::init()'

+- so that Travis doesn't run through all the checks on the packages add the following to ,travis.yml:

+cache:

+directories:
+- $TRAVIS_BUILD_DIR/packrat/spc
+- $TRAVIS_BUILD_DIR/packrat/lib
+packages: true

 ## 20. Installing and using your package

 Congratulations, you have successfully produced a working package in R!